X

 A hammer toe can be extremely painful, especially when you try to move it or walk or run while wearing the shoes.
 Some other prominent symptoms may also include:

-1. Toe joint that is getting rigid.
+1. The toe joint is getting rigid.

 3. The ball of your foot is becoming painful.